How to Get Fidelity Bonded

 First-Party Fidelity Bond Coverage

 Standard Fidelity Bonds provide first-party coverage.
-That means the bond protects the Principal on the bond against theft or dishonest acts committed by the Principal’s employees.
+That means the bond protects the principal on the bond against theft or dishonest acts committed by the principal’s employees.
 An example of a First Party claim against a Fidelity Bond would be a CFO that embezzles money from the company he or she is working at.
 If discovered, the company could make a fidelity bond claim against the bond.

 Third-Party Fidelity Coverage